 - You will pay A LOT more in interest by spreading your payments out over 20-25 years and the amount that is forgiven WILL count towards your taxable income.
 This strategy does require a little bit more planning due to those items.
 If you can afford a standard repayment plan, that usually makes more sense.

 The major issue I have seen thus far is that friends and clients have been paying their loans back for years already; however, they were not federal direct loans.
 Guess what happens, all those payments don’t count towards your forgiveness!
-Another issue is that we don’t sign up for an income based repayment plan; this usually leads to a much higher payment (but shorter payback period and less interest in the long run).
-A MAJORTY of your payments have to be paid based on an income based repayment plan to qualify for most forgiveness programs.
+Another issue is that we don’t sign up for an income-based repayment plan; this usually leads to a much higher payment (but shorter payback period and less interest in the long run).
+A MAJORITY of your payments have to be paid based on an income-based repayment plan to qualify for most forgiveness programs.

 Questions and comments can always be emailed to us.
 That would be a great time to ask any specifics on the items above or any other questions you have.